 As I have mentioned before, using IP as an alternative of hostname sometimes does the trick.

-After reading this Private Internet Access China review, you may have realized that this VPN is inconsistent in the country.
-The service may help you unblock sites in some locations, but at times, it will fail miserably.
+After reading this Private Internet Access China review, you may have realized that this VPN service works inconsistently in the country.
+The service may help you unblock sites in some locations, but at times, it will fail behind miserably.
+I have mentioned a couple of hacks that you can try but there’s no telling if any of it will work for sure.

-That’s why, I do not recommend buying PIA just for the sake of using it in China.
-There are other VPNs that more reliable and have the better equipment to deal with the Great Firewall.
+That’s why I do not recommend buying PIA just for the sake of using it in China.
+You can go for the free trial if you still wish to test it out yourself.
+But if you ask me, there are other VPNs out there that are more reliable and have better equipment to deal with the Great Firewall than PIA VPN.